Receive transfers

 }

-Whenever you receive an inbound transfer, Fintoc will send you transfer.inbound.succeeded event.
-Follow the webhook guide to learn how to create a Webhook Endpoint to receive these events and run actions.
+Whenever you receive an inbound transfer, Fintoc sends a transfer.inbound.succeeded event.
+Follow the webhook guide to learn how to create a webhook endpoint to receive these events and run actions.

 The transfer.inbound.succeeded event looks like this: